 Florida Bar Foundation FAQ

 Answer: More than 30 legal aid organizations in Florida rely on the Foundation for an average of 30% of their combined revenue each year.
 Including programs like Legal Assistance for the Poor, the Loan Repayment Assistance Program for legal aid lawyers, Improvements in the Administration of Justice, and Children’s Legal Services, the Foundation provides millions in funding annually.
 However, estimates are that these funds meet only 20% of the true need for legal aid to the poor.
-IOTA’s (Interest on Trust Accounts) revenue is not always stable as it is pegged to short-term interest rates.
+IOTA revenue is not always stable as it is pegged to short-term interest rates.
 The Foundation is a 501(c) 3 charity that relies on donations to help smooth out the ups and downs in IOTA income as interest rates fluctuate from year to year.

 Question: What exactly does the Foundation do?

-- Expands and improve representation and advocacy on behalf of low-income persons in civil legal matters
+- Expands and improves representation and advocacy on behalf of low-income persons in civil legal matters

 - Improves the fair and effective administration of justice